devbh04/testing/README.md

 - **Immediate Value:** Gain practical skills you can apply right away

 ## 🗺️ Your Learning Journey
-We'll start with **"Mastering the Fundamentals: Constructing Web Pages with HTML"** to build your foundation, then progressively advance through the architecture until we reach **"Next.js Configuration with `next.config.js`: Customizing Application Settings"** where you'll see how everything integrates.
+We'll start with **"Project Overview"** to build your foundation, then progressively advance through the architecture until we reach **"Accelerating Development with Shadcn UI: Leveraging Pre-Built Components for Rapid Prototyping"** where you'll see how everything integrates.

 Each chapter follows a proven structure:
 - 🎯 **Clear Learning Objectives** - Know exactly what you'll accomplish